-In determining executive compensation for 2019, our Compensation Committee evaluated and made its determinations in the context of the Company's 2019 financial and business performance and the business conditions of the automotive aftermarket generally.
+In determining executive compensation for 2022, our Compensation Committee evaluated and made its determinations in the context of the Company's 2021 financial and business performance and the business conditions of the automotive aftermarket generally at the time.
 The Compensation Committee also took into consideration each executive's performance of their respective prior year's MBO objectives and the Company's ability to continue to make changes and introduce strategic initiatives critical to positioning the Company for future long-term growth.